cn0047/stash/ed/t.tdd.md

 Fixture - is the fixed state that exists at the start of a test.
 ````

-Test must be written in format: Arrange - Act - Assert.
+Test must be written in format: `Arrange - Act - Assert`.

 Better to use stubbing widely for large-scale components and subsystems,
 but less for the components at the programming language level,